Japan expands COVID-19 curbs as surges strain hospitals | Health

 It remains to be seen whether the latest COVID-19 restrictions, which are mostly voluntary, will have much impact as the highly transmissible Delta variant spreads.
 "I do not think that more (quasi-emergency steps) will make much difference - (it's) simply a political statement," said Kenji Shibuya, former director of the Institute for Population Health at King's College London.

-The latest expansion follows a sharp backlash against Suga's plan to limit hospitalization of COVID-19 patients to those who are seriously ill and those at risk of becoming so, while others are told to isolate at home.
+The latest expansion follows a backlash against Suga's plan to limit hospitalization of COVID-19 patients to those who are seriously ill and those at risk of becoming so.
+Others are told to isolate themselves at home.
 The shift is intended to address a hospital bed crunch, but critics say it will lead to an increase in deaths since the condition of patients can worsen rapidly.

-In response to calls from within and outside his ruling coalition to reverse the policy, Suga told reporters on Wednesday that the change was aimed at regions with a surge in COVID-19 cases, such as Tokyo, and was not nationally uniform.
-On Thursday, he appeared to backpedal further, saying moderately ill patients in need of oxygen treatment would be admitted to the hospital.
+In response to criticism from within and outside his ruling coalition, Suga said on Wednesday the change was aimed at regions suffering a surge in COVID-19 cases, such as Tokyo, and was not nationally uniform.
+On Thursday, he appeared to back-pedal further, saying moderately ill patients in need of oxygen treatment would be admitted to the hospital and doctors would make final decisions.

-The backlash is a fresh blow to the premier ahead of a ruling party leadership race and a general election later this year.
+The backlash is another blow to Suga before a ruling party leadership race and parliamentary election this year.
 Just under 31% of residents of Japan are fully vaccinated.
 With 15,221 deaths recorded as of Wednesday, the COVID-19 mortality rate was about 1.6%, in line with the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)